chinamike65/hugo-tuolesi/content/book4/book4en.md

 Therefore, it is unreasonable to be greedy or angry with sentient beings.

-In addition, all living beings also suffer from the suffering of reincarnation.
+In addition, all living beings also suffer from the suffering of rebirth.
 From this point of view, all living beings are equal.

 By thinking like this often, you can slowly cultivate your own equality and heart.